 Allen flew under the radar to an extent, with the majority of the media flocking to Baylor quarterback Robert Griffin III at a different podium.

-Allen handled himself like a veteran head coach, talking in generalities about his vision for the future andkeeping schematic specifics close to the vest while general manager Reggie McKenzie sorts through contract issues with players such as Kamerion Wimbley, Michael Huff and Aaron Curry who contribute to
+Allen handled himself like a veteran head coach, talking in generalities about his vision for the future andkeeping schematic specifics close to the vest while general manager Reggie McKenzie sorts through contract issues with players such as Kamerion Wimbley, Michael Huff and Aaron Curry who contribute to a reported $11 million salary cap overage.

 Allen is in lockstep with McKenzie's view of the combine as a valuable place to judge athletic ability and get personal and medical information, without attaching too much significance to a hundredth of a second in the 40-yard dash.